kwant-project/kwant/doc/source/tutorial/discretize.rst

 Symbolic expressions obtained in this way can be directly passed to all ``discretizer`` functions.

-.. specialnote:: Technical details
+.. admonition:: Technical details
+    :class: dropdown note

     Because of the way that ``sympy`` handles commutation relations all symbols representing position and momentum operators are set to be non commutative.
     This means that the order of momentum and position operators in the input expression is preserved.
 Note that it is not possible to define individual commutation relations within ``sympy``, even expressions such :math:`x k_y x` will not be simplified, even though mathematically :math:`[x, k_y] = 0`.

 .. rubric:: References